AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

   - The value must be zero.
   - It must pass a non-membership check on the low leaf.

-> The membership checks are executed against the **old** public data tree root, as defined in the public inputs.
+> The membership checks are executed against the root in **old** public data tree snapshot, as defined in the public inputs.
 The membership witnesses for the leaves and the low leaves are provided as hints through private inputs.

 #### Updating the public data tree.